tcdanielh/XR-B-CalHacks-AR-Workshop/README.md

 ## Setting Up Your Project:
 Note that the assets used were tested on Unity 2020.3.17f1.
 It may work in other versions too.

-Download the SimEnvironments.unitypackage from Google Drive: https://drive.google.com/file/d/1MXVdZPYlaNiuzQ4f17C92cvFl_7bcSVe/view?usp=sharing
+Download the ARFoundationSim.unitypackage from the repo above, and the SimEnvironments.unitypackage from Google Drive: https://drive.google.com/file/d/1MXVdZPYlaNiuzQ4f17C92cvFl_7bcSVe/view?usp=sharing

 PLEASE DOWNLOAD UNITY & SIMENVIRONMENTS.UNITYPACKAGE BEFOREHAND AS IT MAY TAKE A WHILE TO DOWNLOAD & IMPORT THESE PACKAGES.